Shayan-Bathaee/shyOS/README.md

 # shyOS
-[IN PROGRESS] Multithreaded operating system developed from scratc
+[IN PROGRESS] Multithreaded operating system developed from scratch